-So before embarking on this beautiful journey amongst the stars with your camera, let us enlighten on the thing you need to know to go in the right direction.
+So before embarking on this beautiful journey amongst the stars with your camera, let us enlighten you on what you need to know to go in the right direction.

-Why Night Photography
+Why Night Photography?

-Before going on this journey make sure that you are aiming right.
-Ask yourself why you want to master this skill because if you do not have your goals straight then the journey can become arduous.
+Before going on this journey, make sure that you are aiming right.
+Ask yourself why you want to master this skill because if you do not have your goals straight, then the journey can become arduous.

 This opens up opportunities as well as leads to confusion.
-So before embarking on this journey read through these tips to have a smooth trip while excelling your shots!
+So before embarking on this journey, read through these tips to have a smooth trip while excelling your shots!

 Exploring the Unknown

-Keep yourself open to the unknown and it might surprise you.
-Don’t become stuck photographing the thing you know, venture beyond, so that you can break out and experience new things.
+Keep yourself open to the unknown, and it might surprise you.
+Don’t become stuck photographing the thing you know – venture beyond so that you can break out and experience new things.

 Settings for Night Photography

 If you are in a very dark place, change your setting by raising your shutter speed and ISO.
 Simultaneously, decrease your aperture.
-This would result in ISO producing a grainy result in your image which you can use to add a creative touch if you know your settings well.
+This would result in ISO producing a grainy result in your image, which you can use to add a creative touch if you know your settings well.

 So the idea is to think before you shoot or end up crying afterward.
-Decide on what you want in your final image before shooting like whether you want a deep DoF, grain, or light trails and set the camera accordingly and hopefully, you will not fail.
+Decide on what you want in your final image before shooting, like whether you want a deep DoF, grain, or light trails, and set the camera accordingly, and hopefully, you will not fail.

 Work out the settings beforehand so that you won’t have to face any setbacks.
-Practice a lot as this enables you to master the setting and within no time you will be setting your camera by just having one look at your surroundings.
-Remember there is no one right setting so keep experimenting.
+Practice a lot as this enables you to master the setting, and within no time, you will be setting your camera by just having one look at your surroundings.
+Remember, there is no one right setting, so keep experimenting.

-Handheld vs Tripod
+Handheld vs. Tripod

 But there are a few things you should keep in mind before going for tripods.
 First of all, you have to make sure to weigh it down and shelter it from winds because even a slight movement will blur your image.
-Secondly, utilize a shutter release cable or remote controller to eliminate chances of camera shake and jarring the camera.
+Secondly, utilize a shutter release cable or remote controller to eliminate the chances of camera shake and jarring the camera.
 Then turn off image stabilization as it is counter-intuitive.

 And don’t use tripods all the time.
-Some handheld images have their own charm so do not try to completely substitute it with tripods.
+Some handheld images have their charm, so do not try to substitute them with tripods completely.
 Just bear these things in your mind before going for a tripod.
-And if shooting handheld in which you are more restricted because you have to hold the camera still for a long time, raise your ISO as high as possible in order to shorten this time.
+And if shooting handheld in which you are more restricted because you have to hold the camera still for a long time, raise your ISO as high as possible to shorten this time.

 Night Photography Ideas and Techniques

-Night photography and be really fun if you know the right techniques.
-Here a few tips which you can apply to create some really cool and creative images which you can’t achieve during the day:
+Night photography and be fun if you know the right techniques.
+Here a few tips which you can apply to create some cool and creative images which you can’t achieve during the day:

-Take Sky photos as they offer a variety of effects.
+Take sky photos as they offer a variety of effects.
 Capture moments like movement in the clouds, star trails, and other details hidden amongst the stars to capture exceptional images that are not visible to the naked eye.